TransmissionZero/Windows-1-Example-Application/Readme.md

 ## Changelog

+3. 2017-05-21: Version 1.2
+  - Removed unnecessary whitespace from source files.
+  - Corrected min / max window size handling, which should have been using a far pointer for the MINMAXINFO struct.
+  - Makefile enhancements and support for Microsoft C 5.
+  - Target 8086 instead of 80286, and use emulation if x87 isn't available.

 2. 2016-08-28: Version 1.1
   - Corrected name in module definition file.
 This was causing an odd issue where launching the Windows 3.x version of the application while the Windows